 Regardless of the size of the team, I believe any team can benefit from online organization.
 But like packing for my family, knowing who I’m planning for and how they enjoy the cabin allows me to pack the right things to ensure a fun weekend for everyone.

-For any organization looking to benefit from online training, choosing the right tools will require understanding who the training is for, and also the objective of the training.
+For any organization looking to benefit from an online training management system, choosing the right tools will require understanding who the training is for, and also the objective of the training.
 For a small team, those two things may be simple, and the online learning tool that is selected may be resultantly basic.
 But a large team may have a much more complex framework of users and objectives.
-As a result, their online training tool of choice may need robust capabilities for content creation, user management and training distribution.
+As a result, their online training tool of choice may need robust capabilities for content creation, user management, and training distribution.

 What’s your experience been?
 Have you had an opportunity to work with both a small and large organization?
 How did their online training needs differ?
 I’d love to hear from you.
 Feel free to drop me a line at firstname.lastname@example.org.